Social Icons

 Directed by Shane Black

-When Hollywood wants to label you stupid they don’t try to be subtle.
+When Hollywood wants to label you as stupid, they don’t try to be subtle.

-The predator is a movie that stinks of, “the audience would not mind if we just slip some impossible stupid ideas here and there.”
+The Predator is a movie that reeks of, “the audience won’t mind if we just slip in some impossible, stupid ideas here and there.”

-It is an action movie with no class.
-The Predator is a science fiction action comedy, and this is the forth movie in the series (not counting the Alien vs Predator cross overs).
+It’s an action movie with no class.
+The Predator is a science fiction action comedy and the fourth movie in the series (not counting the Alien vs. Predator crossovers).

-This version of the Predator movie series, is not the best.
-After the first Predator movie with Arnold Schwarzenegger, the second with Danny Glover - the last one and this are just reaching.
+This version of the Predator series is not the best.
+After the first Predator movie with Arnold Schwarzenegger and the second with Danny Glover, the last one and this one are just reaching.

-The first had a good tale attached, the second was all round violence while the last one and this are just caught in-between what was meant to be good.
+The first had a good story attached, the second was all-around violence, while the last one and this one are caught in-between what was meant to be good.

-There a stupid thing happens.
-Imagine this scenario, a lady who happens to be some form of genetic scientist is in a secret medical facility with a sedated alien.
+Here’s where something stupid happens.
+Imagine this scenario: a woman who happens to be some kind of genetic scientist is in a secret medical facility with a sedated alien.

-The alien breaks free kills everyone in sight, except her because she was cowering in the corner naked.
-The alien leaves the lady who gets dressed picks up a tranquilizer gun and starts chasing the alien.
-Why is she chasing something that killed like a dozen people right in front of her?
+The alien breaks free, kills everyone in sight—except her, because she’s cowering in the corner, naked.
+The alien leaves, the lady gets dressed, picks up a tranquilizer gun, and starts chasing the alien.
+Why is she chasing something that just killed a dozen people right in front of her?

-From that point on, I knew this movie wants you to suspend reason.
+From that point on, I knew this movie wants you to suspend all reason.

-Because it then complicates things by changing the alien Predator backstory as we knew it.
-As we find out that the Predator we are used to seeing in the previous movies are just hybrids, there were more advanced ones.
+It then complicates things by changing the Predator’s backstory as we knew it.
+We find out that the Predators we’re used to seeing in the previous movies are just hybrids, and there are more advanced ones.

-What Quinn sent home was decoded by his autistic son and the alien who was free was after it.
-The more advanced ones too were after the missing gear Quinn stole and we have an army who seem to be confused on who side they are.
+What Quinn sent home was decoded by his autistic son, and the alien who escaped was after it.
+The more advanced Predators were also after the missing gear Quinn stole, and we have an army that seems confused about whose side they’re on.

-You see, they speculated that the Predator they found was a deserter who wanted to come help them defeat the bigger ones.
+You see, they speculate that the Predator they found was a deserter who wanted to help them defeat the bigger ones.

-Question for the writers of this film, why will the army sedate and plan to experiment on our savior?
+Question for the writers of this film: why would the army sedate and plan to experiment on their supposed savior?

-The movie did not in anyway try to improve on the mess on ground just dived right into it with no better idea in mind.
+The movie doesn’t try to improve on the mess it creates—it just dives right into it with no better ideas in mind.

-I will not be recommending this movie to anyone, just do not bother.
+I won’t be recommending this movie to anyone.
+Just don’t bother.

 A Simple Favor (2018)